Pro-Palestinian protesters say they were attacked by Egyptian officials. Now they're facing charges

 “Just when the NYPD was supposed to protect us, they instead arrested my brother and me and let those who abused us walk free,” El Sammak told The Associated Press, adding that the Aug.
 20 experience had left him “traumatized and confused.”

-When he and his attorney tried to file charges this week against the Egyptian security officials, they were rebuffed by police, who claimed the incident was outside their jurisdiction.
+When he and his attorney tried to file charges this week against the Egyptian security officials, they were rebuffed by police, who claimed the episode was outside their jurisdiction.

 Under international law, diplomatic officials receive immunity from certain criminal prosecutions.
 A spokesperson for the police department didn’t say whether those protections factored into the decision not to charge the Egyptian officials.

-An emailed inquiry to the Permanent Mission of Egypt to the United Nations, where the incident occurred, was not returned.
+An emailed inquiry to the Permanent Mission of Egypt to the United Nations, where the episode occurred, was not returned.

 Egyptian official claims El Sammak struck him

-Note: This story was first published on Aug.
-27, 2025.
-It was updated on Aug.
-28, 2025, to correct that the charges against Yasin El Sammak were downgraded from a felony to a misdemeanor, not a “misdemeanor felony.”